kawogi/rost-west/doc/world_format.md

-    gameid = mesetint             - name of the game enable_damage = true          - whether damage is enabled or not creative_mode = false         - whether creative mode is enabled or not backend = sqlite3             - which DB backend to use for blocks (sqlite3, dummy, leveldb, redis, postgresql) player_backend = sqlite3      - which DB backend to use for player data readonly_backend = sqlite3    - optionally read-only seed DB (DB file _must_ be located in "readonly" subfolder) auth_backend = files          - which DB backend to use for authentication data
+    gameid = mesetint             - name of the game enable_damage = true          - whether damage is enabled or not creative_mode = false         - whether creative mode is enabled or not backend = sqlite3             - which DB backend to use for blocks (sqlite3, dummy) player_backend = sqlite3      - which DB backend to use for player data readonly_backend = sqlite3    - optionally read-only seed DB (DB file _must_ be located in "readonly" subfolder) auth_backend = files          - which DB backend to use for authentication data